Michael-Gkotsis/react-ravenous/README.md

 # A project created through my learning phase of React.
-My code belongs to the components folder and utll folder.
+My code belongs to the components folder and api folder.

 ## Table of Contents